-- 12.5 The Principal or Trust Safeguarding Lead will seek advice from the LADO within one working day.
-No member of staff or the governing body will undertake further investigations before receiving advice from the LADO. - 12.6 When using a supply agency, we inform the agency of our process for managing allegations against staff and keep them up to date with any policy developments.
-Where concerns are raised about an individual and the Academy is not their employer, we recognise that we still have responsibility to ensure allegations are dealt with properly.
+12.6 The Principal or Trust Safeguarding Lead will seek advice from the LADO within one working day.
+No member of staff or the governing body will undertake further investigations before receiving advice from the LADO.

+12.7 When using a supply agency, we inform the agency of our process for managing allegations against staff and keep them up to date with any policy developments.
+Where concerns are raised about an individual and the academy is not their employer, we recognise that we still have responsibility to ensure allegations are dealt with properly.
 In order to achieve this, we will liaise with relevant parties including the LADO to determine a suitable outcome.
-Whilst the supply agency should be fully involved and cooperate with any enquiries from the LADO, police and/or children's services, we recognise that the Academy will usually take the lead in conducting an investigation as we have direct access to any affected children and other Academy staff to collect the facts. - 12.7 Any member of staff or volunteer who does not feel confident to raise their concerns with the Principal or Trust Safeguarding Lead should contact the LADO directly on 01603 223473.
-Further national guidance can be found at:
+Whilst the supply agency should be fully involved and co-operate with any enquiries from the LADO, police and/or children's services, we recognise that the academy will usually take the lead in conducting an investigation as we have direct access to any affected children and other academy staff to collect the facts.

+12.8 Any member of staff or volunteer who does not feel confident to raise their concerns with the Principal or Trust Safeguarding Lead should contact the LADO directly via email to lado@norfolk.gov.uk .